IMPORTANT NOTICE: 2020 Conference update

 The conference will also see the inaugural Voluntary Sector Review Best Article Prize awarded, with the authors of the winning article receiving a voucher from the publisher Policy Press and a year’s free subscription to the journal.

-Booking for the conference will open shortly.
-In the meantime you can email us for more information.
+Booking for the conference will not open until next year but in the meantime you can email us for more information.